approov/quickstart-android-java-okhttp/SECRET-PROTECTION.md

 ```
 approov secstrings -addKey <secret-placeholder> -predefinedValue <secret-value>
 ```

+> Note that this command also requires an [admin role](https://approov.io/docs/latest/approov-usage-documentation/#account-access-roles).

 You can add up to 16 different secret values to be substituted in this way.

 If the secret value is provided on the header `<secret-header>` then it is necessary to notify the `ApproovService` that the header is subject to substitution.
 You do this by making the call once, after initialization: